AvaloniaUI/avalonia-docs/docs/reference/controls/dockpanel.md

 description: REFERENCE - Built-in Controls
 ---

+import DockPanelTopScreenshot from '/img/gitbook-import/assets/image (23).png';
+import DockPanelFillNoOverlapScreenshot from '/img/gitbook-import/assets/image (3) (2).png';

 # Dock Panel

 The dock panel control arranges its child controls along specified 'docking edges' (top, bottom, left, and right) with the last child filling any remaining space.
-The dock panel can maintain the child control's dimension that is parallel to the docking edge, so that the child fills all the available space along the docking edge.&#x20;
+The dock panel can maintain the child control's dimension that is parallel to the docking edge, so that the child fills all the available space along the docking edge.

-For example, if the docking edge on a child control is defined as 'top' and it has a height defined, but no width, it will draw like this:&#x20;
+For example, if the docking edge on a child control is defined as 'top' and it has a height defined, but no width, it will draw like this:

 <img src="/img/gitbook-import/assets/image (23).png" alt=""/>